redbubble/pairing-exercises/fullstack/README.md

 ## Interview prep

 - Clone this repo.
-For the fullstack interview, you can pick either Go, Python, or Ruby, and use their respective folder in the pairing session.
+For the fullstack interview, you can pick either Go, Javascript, Python, or Ruby, and use their respective folder in the pairing session.
 - Set up the app in your IDE of choice.
 You will be sharing your screen during the pairing interview.